Baltimore County Circuit Courthouses: Maryland Constitution

 The ceremony which you had assembled to witness, has now been performed.
 The Corner Stone of the building has been laid; and soon the edifice itself will rise towards the Heavens, attracting, by the beauty of its proportions and the simple grandeur of its walls, the admiring gaze of every traveler along yonder highway.
 May it stand for ages, in sunshine and in storm, firm and unshaken as the hill in which its foundations are planted; and may it ever be pointed to as a temple of Justice!"

-Designed by noted local city architects of Dixon, Bilbirnie & Dixon and the famous firm of Baldwin & Pennington (composed of Ephraim Francis Baldwin (1896–1916) and Josias Pennington (1854–1929)).
-The building was completed in 1855 by the builder, William H. Allen, but the first session of the Court was held here on Monday, January 5, 1857 after a long battle about the land title for the site from Dr. Grafton M. Bosley who owned a large portion of the western side of the town, who had presented it to the county with a "right-of-way" to it from the Baltimore and York Turnpike, and was finally resolved from the nearby turnpike company in December 1856.
-On the succeeding May 15, 1857, the new courthouse and the jail (two blocks south) were declared finished and formally handed over to the county commissioners.
+Designed by local city architects of Dixon, Bilbirnie & Dixon and Baldwin & Pennington, which included Ephraim Francis Baldwin and Josias Pennington.
+The building was completed in 1855 by the builder, William H. Allen, but the first session of the Court was not held until two years later, on January 5, 1857, after a long battle about the land title for the site from Grafton M. Bosley, who owned a large portion of the western side of the town and presented it to the county with a "right-of-way" to it from the Baltimore and York Turnpike.
+It was finally resolved from the nearby turnpike company in December 1856.

+On May 15, 1857, the new courthouse and the jail, which is two blocks south, were declared finished and formally handed over to the county commissioners.
 Six years later, the building was the object of an arson attack.
-According to an article in The New York Times, on Saturday, August 14, 1861, the building was "fired by incendiary".
-The account goes on to say that the fire was contained to the records office and the rest of the building escaped damage.
+According to The New York Times, on August 14, 1861, the building was "fired by incendiary".
+The articles reports that the fire was contained to the records office and the rest of the building escaped damage.

+20th century

 The building was enlarged in 1910, again in 1925, and a third time in 1958.
 The building was listed on the National Register of Historic Places in 1972.

 County Courts Building

 The Baltimore County Courts Building is located on Bosley Avenue in Towson, Maryland.
 It faces the same public square as does the first, historic Baltimore County Courthouse.
-(The latter faces east).
-Sometimes referred to as the "New Courthouse" in the context of these two buildings, it was designed in the modernist style and constructed about 1970.
+Sometimes referred to as the "New Courthouse" in the context of the two buildings, it was designed in the modernist style and constructed about 1970.
 It has white stone panels that match the older building.

-It houses the 17 judges of the Circuit Court of Maryland for Baltimore County, the Offices of the Baltimore County State's Attorney, juvenile and equity masters, four retired judges, and nearly 100 support personnel.
-Courtrooms, judges bailiffs, and staff for the District Courts of Maryland, dealing with lower-level legal matters, are located in several "district courthouses" in various sections of the County, to the east and the west.
+It houses the 17 judges of the Circuit Court of Maryland for Baltimore County, the offices of the Baltimore County State's Attorney, juvenile and equity masters, four retired judges, and nearly 100 support personnel.
+Courtrooms, judges bailiffs, and staff for the District Courts of Maryland, dealing with lower-level legal matters, are located in several district courthouses in various sections of the county, to the east and the west.